mike123789-dev/Jupyter_Notebooks/README.md

 - Association Rule Mining
 - Recommender Systems: Collaborative Filtering

-I tried to review my semester by dive a little more deeper by the codes and methods provided by the professor
+I tried to review my semester by diving a little more deeper by the codes and methods provided by the professor

 ### MY Projects